kruus/gen-dnn/README.md

 Platform XX:
        ./build.sh -sdttT    # s:other system, d:debug compile, T:trace cmake decisions

-This public branch is a not-up-to-date repo that reflects some work done on an internal git repository porting mkl-dnn to:
+This public branch reflects some work done on an internal git repository porting mkl-dnn to:
 - non-JIT cpu
 - HPC-style cpu with 32-bit int

-When clearance is obtained, I intend to upload the full mods here.
+I intend also to port some fast C/C++ impls of convolutions suited for machines with very long SIMD registers.
-I also have some decently fast "other" C/C++ impls of convolutions that might eventually be contributed.

 [Erik Kruus, NEC Labs America]
 ```

 ### Purpose